-Baking and cake decorating is a type of cooking, a hobby devoured by many.
+Baking and cake decorating are a type of cooking, making them creative hobbies devoured by many.
 Creating delectable treats is a creative hobby that comes with a truly sweet reward at the end.
 Not only is baking very satisfying, but it will also endear you to your friends and family, who will enjoy your cakes and other creations.

 10. Soap making

-Many people like to try soap making using glycerin as it is easier to find and can make some really pretty bars.
-You can get creative and use goat’s milk as a base for your soap.
-You can add colours and fragrances to create soap as pretty as you would find in any sore.
+Soap making is another hobby with a treat at the end.
+A beautiful soap you can either use, gift or sell.
+You can add colours and fragrances to create soaps as pretty as you would find in any store.
 But you don’t have to stop at just colours and fragrances.
 There are many additives you can add to your soap to be for function or beauty such as oatmeal, herbs or flowers.
 The list is endless.
 A quick search on Pinterest results in hundreds of tutorials—from invigorating lemon soap to deliciously smelling vanilla lotion bars.

 11. 🇯🇵 DIY Shibori fabrics

-The idea of recreating an ancient Japanese dyeing technique is very inspiring.
 Shibori is often done on natural fabrics, such as silk, hemp, or cotton.
 It is a Japanese dyeing technique that typically involves folding, twisting or bunching cloth and binding it, then dyeing it (often) in indigo.
-And to answer your question before it even arises – no, Shibori is not always blue.
 You can find examples of Shibori in almost every conceivable colour from neon pink to the deepest of blacks.
 People often think of Japanese Shibori as being blue because many of the Edo period workwear kimono are dyed with indigo and decorated with Shibori patterns.